ipinfo/java/README.md

 ### Errors

 - ErrorResponseException: A runtime exception accessible through the ExecutionException of a future.
 This exception signals that something went wrong when mapping the API response to the wrapper.
+You probably can't recover from this exception.

 - RateLimitedException A runtime exception signalling that you've been rate limited.

+## Extra Information

+- This library is thread safe.
+Feel free to call the different endpoints from different threads.
+- This library uses square's http client.
+Please refer to their documentation to get information on more functionality you can use.